-Prior to lockdown, Alec met with several Walking to Health groups to discuss ways to connect with and appreciate their local walking environment.
+Prior to lockdown, Alec met with several Walking for Health groups to discuss ways to connect with and appreciate their local walking environment.
 Ideas that were to be developed included exploring place name meanings, writing poetry, creating bird nest boxes, inscribing walking sticks, and designing maps.

 These ideas had to be put on hold because of the Covid-19 pandemic.
 Alec wasted no time in sharing his Covid-19 creative toolkit full of suggestions to enrich people’s lives during this period of great change.

 One group who met with Alec is Dementia Friendly Prestwick who is making the town’s promenade more accessible with colourful benches and improved road crossings.
 The group was very receptive to ideas of poetry walking sticks.
-A further idea inspired by Alec was the design of three poetry weathervanes, each featuring an island that can be viewed from the promenade and poetry from the group inscribed on the poles.
+A further idea inspired by Alec was the design of three poetry wind vanes, each featuring an island that can be viewed from the promenade and poetry from the group inscribed on the poles.
 Find out more about their project here.

-Alec has written walking mottos to give guidance on how we all can all adapt to using public transport and travel safely in the midst of a pandemic.
+Alec has written walking mottos to give guidance on how we can all adapt to using public transport and travel safely in the midst of a pandemic.
 Enjoy his work here.